SimonHerrera/github-finder/README.md

-# Github User Finder - Created with assistance of an Eduonix Tutorial
+# Github User Finder - Created with the assistance of an Eduonix Tutorial

 Use this app to search users on Github and to list links to 30 of their repos.